Public Tender Electronic Submissions (Email) Guideline

 Submission/file details as follows:

-• Submission subject lines MUST read “DNS-1920-1234” (please insert specific Tender number) only;
+• Submission subject lines MUST read “DNS-1920-1234” (please insert specific Tender number)

 • Submissions should be sent in one email, if possible, and be less than 100 mb in size.
 Proponents whose submissions exceed their internet service delivery limits may send their emails in multiple parts.
 Proponents who split submissions into multiple emails should indicate this in the opening line of their email’s free text.
 For example, “Email 1 of 2” followed by “Email 2 of 2”.
 Proponents should make every effort to minimize submission file sizes;